JEE Main Exam Dates 2026: Exam Pattern, Total Marks, Slot Timings and Schedule

 Latest Updates - JEE Main 2026 Exam Dates

 - JEE Main 2026 Session 2 Admit Card Release Date: March 29, 2026, for April 2 and 4 exams.
-Admit Cards for exams from April 5 to 8 will be released soon.
+Admit Cards for exams from April 5 to 8 were released on April 1, 2026.

 - JEE Main 2026 Session 2 City Intimation Slip Release Date: March 21, 2026.